turingschool/md_launch_curriculum/labs/mod1/DatatypesAndVariables.md

 ### String Interpolation and Concatenation

 It is common in programming to interpolate (or, bring together) multiple pieces of data into one string.
-Work through [this tutorial](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/exploration/interpolated-strings) to get an introduction.
+Work through Sections [1](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/exploration/interpolated-strings?tutorial-step=1) and [2](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/exploration/interpolated-strings?tutorial-step=2) of [this tutorial](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/exploration/interpolated-strings) to get an introduction.

+We have already seen another common string manipulation strategy: concatenation.
+Concatenation appends or prepends additional information onto an existing string; in other words, it adds something to the end or beginning of an existing string.
+Read through the [Microsoft Concatenate Documentation](https://docs.microsoft.com/en-us/dotnet/csharp/how-to/concatenate-multiple-strings).
+There is a lot of information here (as with most documentation!); not all of it is absolutely necessary to know.
+The most important things will be the information that helps you answer the questions below.

 After working through the tutorial, answer the following questions in a notebook:
 1. Are there any differences between the following code statements?
 If yes, how are they different?
 A good sentence starter might be: When I run this code, this is what happens...